spectrocloud/librarium/content/docs/14-troubleshooting/04-cluster-deployment.md

 ## Scenario - Instances Continuously Delete Every 30 Min

-In the scenario that an instance is launched and terminated every 30 minutes prior to deployment conclusion.
-Additionaly, you may observe in the **Events Tab** errors with the following message.
+An instance is launched and terminated every 30 minutes prior to completion of its deployment, and the **Events Tab** lists errors with the following message:

 <br />